 – fast breathing or struggling to breathe

-Google how to help a goat that’s eaten something toxic and you’ll find all kinds of ‘remedies’ to drench into a goat.
-One is a mix of rennet, Mylanta (milk of magnesia) and brandy, another is cooking oil, tea, ground ginger and baking soda.
+Search online for how to help a goat that’s eaten something toxic and you’ll find all kinds of ‘remedies’ to drench into a goat.
+One is a mix of rennet, Mylanta (milk of magnesia) and brandy; another is cooking oil, tea, ground ginger, and baking soda.

-Keith Turner, now retired, was head of Massey University’s Institute of Veterinary, Animal & Biomedical Sciences and specialised in goat health care and management.
+Keith Turner, now retired, was head of Massey University’s Institute of Veterinary, Animal & Biomedical Sciences, specialising in goat health care and management.
 His first rule of thumb is first do no harm and in the case of these recipes, he says you’re certainly won’t be doing any harm to the animal by giving it to them if you suspect they have eaten something poisonous.

-But it’s not a cure either.
+But he stresses neither of these ‘remedies’ are cures.
 In the case of the brandy, he believes probably it would be better to save that for yourself after you’ve helped your goat.

-In both cases, he believes the recipes are mostly helping to soothe the stomach, minimising the damage to it by re-lining the walls of the gastro-intestinal tract.
+In both cases, he believes the recipes are designed to help soothe the stomach, minimising damage to it by re-lining the walls of the gastrointestinal tract.
 During a bout of poisoning, the lining will be stripped, affecting the delicate balance in the goat’s rumen and leaving it open to secondary infections.
 Milk of magnesia or oil provides a protective lining.

 For the recipe that contains tea, it is the tannins in the tea that will be the most active ingredient, helping to bind up the toxins so the animal doesn’t absorb them through the walls of the rumen or intestines.